yuzhou-finance/yuzhou-finance.github.io/research.md

 **Common Institutional Ownership and Cooperation in Innovation**
 (with <a href="https://sites.google.com/site/jbcui2013/">Jingbo Cui</a>)
-Common institutional ownerships in two firms increases the fre- quency of their cooperation in innovation, particular when these two firms are located in the same province and lie in similar technology positions.
+Common institutional ownerships in two firms increases the frequency of their cooperation in innovation, particular when these two firms are located in the same province and lie in similar technology positions.
 <a href="{{ site.baseurl }}/assets/research/common_io_innovation.pdf"><font size="3">[slides]</font></a>

 <hr color="#494643" size="4">